 The project site provides minimal foraging habitat for bird species adapted to a high degree of human disturbance.
-Bird species detected during the field survey included northern mockingbird (Mimus polyglottos), white-crowned sparrow (Zonotrichia leucophrys), Anna's hummingbird (Calypte anna), Say's phoebe (Sayornis saya), Cassin's kingbird (Tyrannus vociferans), American crow (Corvus brachyrhynchos), yellow-rumped warbler (Setophaga coronata), Bewick's wren (Thryomanes bewickii), American kestrel (Falco sparverius), and house finch (Haemorhous mexicanus).
+Bird species detected during the field survey included northern mockingbird (Mimus polyglottos), Anna's hummingbird (Calypte anna), American crow (Corvus brachyrhynchos), and house finch (Haemorhous mexicanus).

 The MSHCP identifies the project site as being located within the designated survey area for burrowing owl, requiring a burrowing owl suitability assessment to be conducted.
-Based on the field investigation it was determined that the entire project site is vegetated with a variety of relatively low-growing plant species that allow for the line-of-sight observation opportunities favored by burrowing owl.
-In addition, several small mammal burrows that have the potential to provide suitable burrowing owl nesting habitat (>4 inches in diameter) were observed scattered throughout the project site.
+Based on the field investigation it was determined that the eastern portion of the project site is vegetated with a variety of relatively low-growing plant species that allow for the line-of-sight observation opportunities favored by burrowing owl.
+In addition, several small mammal burrows that have the potential to provide suitable burrowing owl nesting habitat (>4 inches in diameter) were observed scattered throughout the eastern poriton of the project site.
 Based on this information, it was determined that burrowing owls were determined to have a moderate potential to occur, and a focused survey is recommended to be conducting during the breeding season.